Independent Right of Residence for Spouses ("Eheunabhängiges Aufenthaltsrecht")

 For the authorities, a marriage (or partnership) is considered to have permanently ended when both spouses/partners agree that the marriage or civil partnership has ended.
 That is the case, for example, if you both file an application for divorce with the family court.
 You can read how to do so in our "Divorce" chapter.
 Important: If you reconcile in the meantime and separate again after about three months, you will still be considered separated by the authorities.

 If your spouse disagrees with the separation, you will be considered separated when you no longer live together.
 That is often difficult to prove, so authorities accept specific signs as marks of a final breakup.
 For example, you or your ex-partner moving out of the shared flat signifies separation.
-If you are moving out, you should register your new address quickly and inform the Immigration Office.
+If you move out, it is advisable to register your change of address very quickly after moving and inform the Immigration Office.
 You can read how to find a new flat in the chapter "Searching for a flat".

 Since moving is often a challenge, you can stay in the shared flat.
-However, to be considered separated, you should divide the flat into separate areas for you and your ex-partner.
-That means you decide which rooms each of you will occupy.
-Furthermore, you should not shop or do laundry together - this shows the authorities that your life together is over.
-It is best to write down your agreement and have your ex-partner sign it.
+In this case, it is advisable to divide the flat into separate areas for yourself and your ex-partner.
+This means deciding which rooms each of you will occupy.
+Separating tasks such as shopping or doing laundry also signals to the authorities that your shared life is over.
+Additionally, a written agreement signed by your ex-partner is recommended.
 You can submit the agreement to the Immigration Office as proof that you have separated.

 Being separated and living together can often lead to problems.
 If living with your ex-partner is bothering you, you can get help.
 On the Women Against Violence e.V. website, you can search for counselling centres that offer counselling in your language nearby.
 If you are a man, you can search for a counselling centre in your area online using the map provided by the men's counselling network.
 To do so, select the keyword "Gewalt" or "Familie& Partnerschaft& Trennung" in the "Alle Beratungsfelder" box.
 In the "Ort oder PLZ" box, enter the name of your place of residence or Postcode.
 Then, you will be shown counselling centres in your area on the map with blue markers.
 If you click on the marker, you can see the address, telephone number, website and opening hours of the respective counselling centre.